obronchain/BS21_ches2020CTF/README.rst

 This repository contains the attack by `Bronchain and Standaert` against the CHES2020 CTF software targets.
-It leverages `Soft Analytical Side-Channel Attacks` and is using its implementation in `SCALE`.
+It leverages `Soft Analytical Side-Channel Attacks` and is using its implementation in `SCALib`.
 It allows to break all the software implementations protected with 3,4,6 and 8 shares.

 This is an artifact of the research paper `Breaking Masked Implementations with